Kathleen Lonsdale Chemistry Prize

 - Submit a 1,000 word essay (maximum, but figures are permitted) describing the thesis work and placing it in perspective relative to current research in the chemical sciences.

-Entrants must have received their PhD degree or completed all PhD requirements from a University or Institute of Technology in the Republic of Ireland or Northern Ireland, including a successful defence of the doctoral thesis during the calendar year of the award.
+- Have received their PhD degree or completed all PhD requirements from a University or Institute of Technology in the Republic of Ireland or Northern Ireland, including a successful defence of the doctoral thesis during the calendar year 2018.

-Two supporting letters (sent by e-mail), one from the thesis adviser and one additional faculty member are also required.
-These letters should comment in detail on the qualifications, contribution to publications and accomplishments of the applicant and the significance of the thesis work.
-Al materials should be submitted as pdf files.
+- Provide two supporting letters, one from the thesis adviser and one additional faculty member.
+These letters should comment on the qualifications, contribution to publications and accomplishments of the applicant and the significance of the thesis work.